Atalanti: Ottoman period

 One of them, William Martin Leake, visited Atalanti in 1805 and he wrote: There are 300 houses in the town, one third of which is Turkish.
 Some of the houses are big and surrounded by a garden.
 They seem very pretty from a far distance.
 But most of them are abandoned and ruined, partly because of a plague that wiped out entire families a few years ago.
 The ruler is Isset Bey, a son of Kapicilar Kahyasi of Ali Pasha.
 The Greek neighborhood is separated from the Turkish.
 The Bishop of Atalanti which comes under the Bishop of Athens is the head of the Greek community and has a sustainable house, with a garden of orange, lemon and other fruit trees.
-A garden, that despite of its ferocity, is the best place here, something extraordinary in that area.
+A garden, that despite its ferocity, is the best place here, something extraordinary in that area.
 The valley is very fertile, but not cultivated, because of the absence of people.
 In low parts of the area, towards the sea, corn, excellent wheat, grapes from which they make a tolerable wine and a few olives grow perfectly.
 The average wage here is the same as that one in Athens and Livadeia.
 The administrative area includes thirty to forty villages, most of them very small, and not fully inhabitant, since most of their residents migrate to areas of Livadeia and Athens, since Ali Pasha took over the place.
 Incomes are now in the hands of Veli, who is trying to bring back immigrants, promising tax cuts.

 Francois Pouqueville (between 1806 and 1816) reports: "Atalanti is built on the foothills of Mount Chlomos.
 Two mosques and a church are the only remarkable things you can see.
 The importance of the city is that twenty one villages depend on it."